o-power/recycle-it-right/README.md

 The Recycle it Right website motivates and explains the key concepts behind deciding which household items can go into recycling bins.
 The website is clear and simple with a single goal which is not diluted by any other information.
 The motivation comes from the main statistics around contamination and a reminder that recycling is a business which must be economically viable.

 ## Demo
-A live demo can be found here.
+A live demo can be found [here](https://o-power.github.io/recycle-it-right/) on Github Pages.

 ## UX
 ### Wireframes